Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: System Model

 \subsection{Beamforming and Antenna Modeling}

 A BS located at $x \in \Phi_{bs}$ is assumed to exploit beamforming techniques to communicate with the receiver.
-Therefore, the maximum gain of the BSs’ antennas is assumed to be always directed towards the receiver, for the sake of mathematical tractability.
+In this work, a worst-case interference scenario is considered in the mmWave network as the maximum gain of all BSs’ antennas is assumed to be always directed towards the receiver.
+Please note that similar scenarios have already been employed in the literature \cite{WC2}.
 The receiver is assumed to be equipped with an antenna array able to produce $2^m$ receiving beams.
 The maximum gain directions of these beams, i.e., the centers of the corresponding 3 dB beamwidths, are given by $\phi_m=\frac{2 \pi}{2^m}$ with $m \in \mathbb{N}$.
 Please note that the maximums of the BS and UE beams will not necessarily be aligned because of the discretization on the UE side, which is the reason angular distances appear in the analysis.
 In this work, a realistic 3GPP-based antenna pattern recommended for 5G mmWave communications~\cite{pattern} is adopted for the receiver and therefore, the actual antenna gain within the 3dB beamwidth range is not constant.
 When directed towards $\phi_0^{r}$, this antenna has a radiation power pattern (in dB) given by

 where $\phi_{3dB}$ is the 3dB beamwidth of the receiver's antenna and $SLA=30$dB is the front-to-back ratio.
 The multiplicative antenna gain factor is denoted by $g_{3gpp}(\phi-\phi_0^{r})$.
 In this work, the direction of maximum gain $\phi_0^{r}$ is modeled as a discrete random variable with probability mass function (pmf) given by